dingledow/stretch-css/README.md

 ## Getting Started

-Stretch can be implemented in two ways: either use the `.scss` stylesheet in this repository compile it to CSS; or, link the `.css` file in your HTML document's head:
+Stretch can be implemented in two ways:

+1. Use the `stretch.scss` stylesheet in this repository and compile it to CSS.
+This is the best way to create a customised version of Stretch;
+2. Or, link the `stretch.css` file in your HTML document's head:

 ```<link rel="stylesheet" href="css/stretch.css">```